Alan Brennert: Comic books

 Brennert's first work in the comics industry was conducting interviews with A. E. van Vogt, Larry Niven, and Theodore Sturgeon which were published in Marvel Comics' Unknown Worlds of Science Fiction comics magazine.
 His first comics story was plotting DC Comics' Wonder Woman #231 (May 1977) and #232 (June 1977) which were scripted by Martin Pasko.
 Brennert and Pasko collaborated again on Star Trek #12 (March 1981) for Marvel.
 That same month, he and artist Dick Giordano crafted the lead Batman story for Detective Comics #500.
 This story, "To Kill a Legend", was included in DC's "Year's Best Comics Stories" of 1981 collection.
 Brennert then wrote four issues of The Brave and the Bold featuring Batman team-ups with the Creeper, the Hawk and Dove, the Robin of Earth Two, and the Catwoman.
 Editor Dennis O'Neil had him write Daredevil #192 (March 1983), which followed Frank Miller's run on that title.
 Due to his television schedule, Brennert did not have the time to write any additional comic books for several years.
 A Deadman story in Christmas with the Super-Heroes #2 (1989) was his next work in the comics industry, followed by a Black Canary tale in Secret Origins vol. 2 #50 (Aug.
 1990).
-He wrote Batman: Holy Terror, the first DC comic book to feature the Elseworlds logo.
-His final comics story was a "Batman Black and White" backup feature in Batman: Gotham Knights #10 (Dec.
-2000) drawn by José Luis García-López.
+He wrote Batman: Holy Terror, the first DC comic book to feature the Elseworlds logo, and a "Batman Black and White" backup feature in Batman: Gotham Knights #10 (December 2000) drawn by José Luis García-López.
+His last comics story was Marvel Snapshots: Sub-Mariner #1 (March 2020).

 In 2014, Brennert "requested equity in the [Barbara Kean Gordon] character and compensation for her use" in the Gotham television series due to having introduced the character in Detective Comics #500.
 DC Comics and parent company Warner Bros. denied the request claiming that the character was "derivative" of an already existing DC character.

 Tales of the Batman: Alan Brennert, a hardcover collection of Brennert's work for DC Comics, was published in 2016.
 He has named "The Autobiography of Bruce Wayne" from The Brave and the Bold #197 (April 1983) as his personal favorite of his DC stories.